cghoffmann/mjoindices/README.md

 Requirements
 ------------
 mjoindices is written for Python 3 and depends on the packages NumPy, Pandas, SciPy, and MatPlotLib.
 It runs on Linux and Windows.
-Other operating systems haven not been tested.
+Other operating systems have not been tested.

 Installation
 ------------
 mjoindices in available in the [Python Package Index (PyPI)](https://pypi.org/).
-Hence, it can be installed using, e.g., pip.
+It can be installed using, e.g., pip.

     pip3 install mjoindices